Auburn Dam: Cofferdam failure

-In early February 1986 ten inches (254 mm) of rain fell on the Sacramento region in 11 days, melting the Sierra Nevada snowpack and causing a huge flood to pour down the American River.
+In early February 1986 10 in of rain fell on the Sacramento region in 11 days, melting the Sierra Nevada snowpack and causing a huge flood to pour down the American River.
 The 1986 floods were some of the most severe recorded in the 20th century; Placer County was quickly designated a Federal Disaster Area.
 Rampaging streams and rivers incurred some $7.5 million in damages within the county.
 The rating for Sacramento's levees, supposedly designed to prevent a 125-year flood, was dropped to a 78-year flood in studies conducted after the 1986 event, which suggested that such weather occurred more frequently than previously believed.
 The floods tore out levees along the Sacramento and Feather Rivers through the Sacramento Valley, and the city of Sacramento was spared by a close margin.
 Folsom Lake filled to dangerously high levels with runoff from the North, Middle and South Forks of the American River.

 The flood rapidly filled the pool behind the Auburn cofferdam to capacity, as the diversion tunnel could not handle all the water pouring into the reservoir.
 At about 6:00 A.M. on February 18, the rising water overtopped the cofferdam near the right abutment, creating a waterfall that quickly eroded into the structure.
 Although the cofferdam was designed with a soft earthen plug to fail in a controlled manner if any such event were to occur, the structure eroded quicker than expected.
 The outflow reached 100000 cuft/s by noon; several hours later the maximum discharge was reached at 250000 cuft/s, completely inundating the construction site and destroying almost half of the cofferdam.
 When the 265 ft high cofferdam collapsed, its backed-up water surged downstream into already-spilling Folsom Lake less than a mile downstream, deposited the dam debris and raised the lake level suddenly.
 Folsom Dam outflow reached 134000 cuft/s, which exceeded the design capacity of levees through Sacramento, but the levees were not overtopped and severe flooding in the city was averted by a close margin.
 The flood events made it clear that the American River flood control system was inadequate for the flood potential of the watershed.
 This spurred renewed interest in the Auburn Dam, since a permanent dam would have helped store extra floodwater and also prevented the failure of the cofferdam.